rosell-dk/webp-express/README.md

 # Roadmap

+* Share converter with other sites.
+Optionally provide conversion service for other sites, which will be able to connect to it using the "wpc" converter.
 * Test on multisite
 * Display whether the server is able to detect quality of jpegs or not
 * Make the fallback quality configurable (the quality to use, when quality of source file cannot be determined)